 Risks relating to Renminbi-denominated Notes

 Notes denominated in RMB ("RMB Notes") may be issued under the Programme.
 RMB Notes contain particular risks for potential investors.

-Renminbi is not freely convertible; there are significant restrictions on remittance of Renminbi into or out of the PRC which may adversely affect the liquidity of RMB Notes
+Renminbi is not freely convertible and may adversely affect the liquidity of RMB Notes